Pelikantapeten/p3-dad-jokes/README.md

   - <i>Created a nested function inside the end function that validates the input and prevents crashing</i>
 - Users can submit joke and name with only white spaces.
   - <i>Added nested functions in both submit functions for joke and name that controlls lenght and check for white spaces.Found information on how to do it on https://www.geeksforgeeks.org/python-string-isspace-method/</i>
+- Average score is not calculated properly.
+  - <i>The formula for average score was not correct.
+It contained wrong values.
+Corrected.</i>

 ### Validator Testing